2mh/klingomorph/README.md

 ## Verbs
 Verbs are created by (optionally) attaching prefixes to verb stems and then (optionally) appending suffixes to them.
-There's a huge bunch of prefixes possible, which are used to indicate subject and object involved.
+There's a huge bunch of prefixes possible, which are used to indicate grammatical subject and object involved.

 So no special (seperate) pronouns are used normally -- they're incorporated into the verbs.

 There's a matrix, which can be found in the klingomorph.lexc file, showing the allowed combinations.
 For the suffixes the same applies as for the nouns.
 For verbs we have 9 types of suffixes, which don't have to be used, but when used have a given order.
-It's again possible to omit any single type, probably creating words which are not used in ``nature''.
-Something special about verbs is that there exist special suffixes called ``rovers'', which can appear for only once between any of the 9 verb suffixes (so at 8 positions).
+It's again possible to omit any single type, probably creating words which are not used in "nature".
+A particularity about verbs is that there exist special suffixes called "rovers", which can appear for only once between any of the 9 verb suffixes (i.e. at 8 positions).
-When such a rover suffix is used between verb suffix type 2 and 3 it changes the meaning of verb suffix type 2.
-The rover suffixes are e. g. used to negate those suffixes or to mark empathy.
+When such a rover suffix is used between verb suffix type 2 and 3, it changes the meaning of verb suffix type 2.
+The rover suffixes are e.g. used to negate those suffixes or to mark empathy.
 This we implemented using (genuine) Foma/XFST techniques (klingomorph.foma).

-- Some foundations for our work can be found here:
+For some of the foundations we based our work on, please consult the following
+sites:

 * http://17.stuts.de/procs/clauss.html
 * http://www.judion.de/klingon/